AndrePinheiroPT/DifferentialViewer/README.md

-# DifferentialViewer
+# Matik
-Do you have a differential equation and you want see it?
-My program can help you with your goal!
+Do you like work with math?
+Check out this library which can help you with some math intuition, apresetation of math concepts and create interactive graphs as you want!

+WIP